tparnell96/bytten/src/resume.md

 **NTT DATA Services, Nashville, TN**
 *April 2019 – November 2020*
 - Worked at the Help Desk for VUMC.
 - Maintained Howard medical carts quarterly and resolved problem tickets.
 - Performed testing and troubleshooting of computer systems.
-- Assisted in deployment of mission critical devices to facilitate safe staff and family communication during COVID for VUMC.

 ---